 In 1992, Eastern Washington University was selected to administer one of four national centers designed to provide access to technology transfer, training, and research for Tribal Governments on local, regional, and national transportation issues.
-This five-year cooperative agreement is intended to assist Tribal Governments, extend their technical capabilities, expand tribal workforces to address present and future transportation needs, and develop tribal relevant training program.
+Today we now have seven centers serving the Tribal Gorenments.
+This five-year cooperative agreement is intended to assist Tribal Governments, extend their technical capabilities, expand tribal workforces to address present and future transportation needs, and develop tribal relevant training programs.

 The goals are accomplished through a program comprised to technology transfer and training, research, written material, video tapes, and cultural consideration.
-The objective of the program includes:
+The objectives of the program include: